code-423n4/docs/awarding/judging-criteria/README.md

 * Hardening C4 code audits to Sybil attacks
 * Encouraging coordination by incentivizing Wardens to form teams.

-### QA reports (low risk and governance)
+### QA reports (Low risk and Governance/Centralization risk)

-Low risk and Governance findings must be submitted as a _single_ QA report per warden.
+Low risk and Governance/Centralization risk findings must be submitted as a _single_ QA report per warden.
 We allocate a **fixed 4% of prize pools toward QA reports.**

 QA reports should include:

 * all low severity findings; and
-* all Governance findings.
+* all Governance/Centralization risk findings.

 Each QA report should be assessed based on report quality and thoroughness as compared with other reports, with awards distributed on a curve.